Spider-Man book series: Spider-Man: The Gathering of the Sinister Six (1999)

-The elderly criminal mastermind known as the Gentleman arrives in New York with his young ward, a mute woman known as Pity.
+The Gentleman arrives in New York with his young ward, a mute woman known as Pity.
 The Gentleman has a plan to gain wealth and destroy the world simultaneously.
 To accomplish this, he wants the assistance of the Sinister Six.
 He begins by appearing at the Machiavelli Club, a refuge for high-toned criminals, and hiring the Chameleon to be his main recruiter.
-The Chameleon first recruits the Vulture and Mysterio and breaks Electro and Dr. Octopus out of prison.
+The Chameleon first recruits the Vulture and Mysterio and breaks Electro and Doctor Octopus out of prison.
 Peter finds some pictures of his parents in an old photo album, showing his mother pregnant and later holding a baby.
 The only trouble is that the photos date from two years before Peter's birth and the child in the photograph is definitely a girl.